lets-get-dangerous/hello-world-perl/README.md

-# "Hello world" in perl
+# Obfuscating "Hello world!" in perl

 This example shows some of the features of Perl.